Fire and rescue services

 Serious crime is low.

-There have been incidents of gang-related crime in Copenhagen, especially in Christiania and the Nørrebro/Nordvest area.
+There have been incidents of gang-related crime in Copenhagen, especially in Nørrebro/Nordvest area and Christiania.

-Pickpockets often target people in tourist areas, including hotel lobbies and public transport in and around Copenhagen.
+Pickpockets and bag snatchers often work together, targeting people in tourist areas, including hotel lobbies and public transport in and around Copenhagen.

 To protect yourself from crime: